 Consuming a rainbow of fruits and veggies can provide antioxidants that fight free radical activity from within.
 Also, while topical applications of collagen won’t be effective because the molecules are too big to pass through the skin’s surface layer, there are topical solutions to slow the aging process, potentially turning back the clock.

 Needling pokes and prods the skin’s dermis layer to stimulate the growth of collagen.
-There are also essential oils that do the same, going deep beneath the skin’s surface to encourage the production of new collagen skin cells.
+Essential oils can do the same, going deep beneath the skin’s surface to encourage the production of new collagen skin cells.
 This restores radiance and improves elasticity without shelling out money for potentially painful office procedures.

 Our Favorite Collagen-Boosting Essential Oils